 Where Can you Buy Kor Rollers?

-You can also find Kor rollers from Sunny Day Crafts and Poly Clay Play in the US, Clayaround in the UK and EU, Happy Things in the EU, and 2Wards Polymer Clay in Australia.
+You can find Kor rollers from Poly Clay Play in the US, Happy Things in the EU, and 2Wards Polymer Clay in Australia.
 You can also order them directly from Kor Tools.
-For the wooden MKM Handrollers, you can order them from Poly-Tools or directly from MKM Pottery Tools.
+For the wooden MKM Handrollers, you can order them from Clayraound or directly from MKM Pottery Tools.